How Long After Pool Shock Can You Swim? Safety Guide

 Over-Shocking Your Pool

 Adding excessive shock creates dangerously high chlorine levels that take much longer to dissipate.
-Follow dosing instructions carefully: typically 1 pound of cal-hypo shock per 10,000 gallons for routine shocking, or 2 pounds for heavy contamination.
+Follow dosing instructions carefully: follow manufacturer dosing instructions for routine shocking.
 Over-shocking wastes chemicals and money while creating safety hazards.

 Poor Timing and Application

 Shocking during peak sunlight hours wastes chlorine due to UV degradation.
-Always shock in the evening or at night.
+Shocking in the evening is best (daytime sun burns off chlorine faster), but daytime is fine when you need it — just expect to use a bit more.
 Adding shock directly to skimmer baskets or in concentrated areas can damage pool surfaces and create uneven distribution.
-Pre-dissolve granular shock in a bucket of water before adding to your pool.
+Add sodium hypochlorite (liquid chlorine) directly to the pool while circulating, but calcium hypochlorite granules may be pre-dissolved if needed before adding to the pool.

 Inadequate Circulation